 Other Recipes That Look Cool

-Edible Slime.
-Slime containing borax should never be eaten, but we all know little ones like to taste things.
-So Little Bins for Little Hands made some edible slime!
+Slime-containing borax should never be eaten, but we all know little ones like to taste things.
+So you can make edible slime!
 You can make it out of marshmallows, jello, chia seeds, they have a lot of options.
-So if you have a little one you know is going to take a taste, try some of these.
+A few good ones to try are gummy bear slime and pudding slime.

 Slime It Up!